markroland/sand-table-pattern-maker/readme.md

    - `this.name` - Used for referencing the pattern in the UI.
    - `this.config` - This is an object that defines the pattern's input configuration options.
    - `this.path` - Initializes the pattern's output path coordinates
- - **setup** - This class is called by the main sketch and is used to define the options available to the pattern.
  - **draw** - This class is called by the main sketch to draw the pattern.
 It reads and updates the UI input values and sends the input to the class's `calc` method.
  - **calc** - This is where the algorithm for the pattern is implemented.
 Using the selected